-From the feather-weight mountain goats to the power-packed track sprinters, there is no catch-all shape and size for cyclists.
+From featherweight mountain goats to power-packed track sprinters, there is no catch-all shape and size for professional cyclists.

-But giant cyclists are the rarity – hauling your body over the mountains of the Grand Tours favours lighter riders.
+But particularly pro road cyclists are the rarity – hauling your body over the mountains of the Grand Tours generally favours lighter riders.

 ProCyclingStats crunched the data in 2017 and found the average weight of riders on the men’s WorldTour was 68.8kg and their average height was 180.9cm.

 So, who are the riders at the extremes of the data?
 Who will be the tallest and shortest riders at the 2021 Tour de France?
 And does it have any impact on performance?